blacksmithgu/datacore/docs/javascript.md

 }
 ```

+> **Note: When Does My View Update?**
+>
+> Datacore uses React Hooks to automatically update views.
+Most datacore hooks like `dc.useCurrentFile()`
+> and `dc.useQuery()` internally set up event listeners for when the datacore index changes.
+When it does,
+> they update some internal state which causes your view to automatically re-render.
+This is similar
+> to how the React `useState` hook will cause your view to re-render if you update the state!
+>
+> For more advanced users, note that this means you can directly control when things re-render if
+> you wish, by directly using load apis like `dc.query()` and manually reacting to index updates -
+> either by subscribing to the event or using the low level `dc.useIndexUpdates()` hook to just
+> trigger on every index update.

 ### Processing your Data

 Datacore queries always produce lists of matching objects.
 You should maximize putting logic into